Black Friday has become more about the 'sport' than the sales

 “The one thing that we’re seeing this year for us is that stretching of the Black Friday-Cyber Monday weekend,” said Lila Snyder, executive vice president of ecommerce at Pitney Bowes.
 “The jump in sales started as early as Tuesday of this week.”

 According to a Thanksgiving Day report from Adobe Analytics, American consumers had spent $1.52 billion online as of 5 p.m.
 Eastern Time on Thanksgiving Day, an increase of nearly 17 percent over last year, with an average order size of $132, or about 3 percent higher than last year.
-A record 46 percent of retail traffic came from smartphones, an increase of about 15 percent over last year, while the number of people shopping via desktop computers and tablets each fell.
+By the end of the day, that had risen to $2.87 billion, and by 10 a.m.
+Eastern Time on Black Friday, Adobe recorded $640 million in online sales.
+A record 61 percent of that traffic came from mobile devices, primarily smartphones.

 “Very few people do all of their shopping on Black Friday.
 With that being said, I think the number of people heading out to go shopping... is a good bellwether for just how the season is going to be,” said Kevin Quigg, chief strategist of asset management firm ACSI Funds.
 “Just the fact that they're getting up and showing up is a sign for a strong holiday,” he said.